 Applicants for BA Art, BA Fine Art and all our joint programmes will be called for an interview to which you should bring a portfolio of recent work.
 A typical interview day includes an introductory talk about the Department and its programmes from our Head of Department, a presentation by one of our finalist students and a tour of the department, and an interview with academic staff.
 Undergraduates give guided tours to applicants and answer their questions while there will also be opportunity to visit other departments and the campus.

 The aim of the interview is to establish which programme is right for you.
 It provides an opportunity for you to show your work, discuss your ideas, enthusiasms and ambitions with members of staff and to ask questions about the programmes.
 The interviewers will want to discuss your work with you.
 You will be asked about recent exhibitions you have seen and contemporary artists that are of importance to you.
 The panel may also want to hear about your other interests and how they have influenced your thinking.

-Your portfolio should show the full range of your recent work including current, perhaps, unfinished pieces.
-Be sure to include any work that you have done independently and sketch books if you use them.
+Your portfolio should show a full range of your recent work, including current, and perhaps, unfinished pieces.
+Be sure to include any work that you have done independently, and sketch books if you use them.
 Work that is too large to transport can be shown in photographic form.

 Non UK mainland students are not required to attend an interview, but are asked to send digital documentation of their work with accompanying statement.